• ECTS

 Admission

-Students in the fields of Biology, Biochemistry having validated a first year of Bachelor's degree
+Students in the fields of Biology and Biochemistry who have successfully completed their first year of a Bachelor's degree

 Read more

-Applications are made via the e-Candidate portal of the Faculty of Science after validation of a first year L1 or equivalent.
+Applications are submitted via the Faculty of Science's e-Candidat portal after completion of a first year of undergraduate studies (L1) or equivalent.

 Read more